j053ph4/ZenPacks.community.zenSiebelCRM/README.txt

     1.0 initial release
     1.5
-        3 datasources added to collect state, task, and performance data zensiebelperf daemon added to collect data and serialize data collection
-        support for useMonitoredAttribute added to javascript
+        3 datasources added to collect state, task, and performance data zensiebelperf daemon added to collect data and serialize data collection support for useMonitoredAttribute added to javascript
-        support for manual deletion of components added to SiebelComponent
+        support for manual deletion of components added to SiebelComponent 2.0	rebuilt to support Construction Kit and Zenoss 4.x

-Tested: This ZenPack was tested with Zenoss versions 3.1 and 3.2.
+Tested: This ZenPack was tested with Zenoss versions 3.x and Zenoss 4.x

 Source: https://github.com/zenoss/ZenPacks.community.zenSiebelCRM

-Known issues: None Yet
+Known issues: None